 HOW TO USE: Read the Medication Guide and the Patient Information Leaflet if available from your pharmacist before you start taking esomeprazole and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.
 Take this medication by mouth as directed by your doctor, usually once daily, at least 1 hour before a meal.
 If you are self-treating, follow all directions on the product package.
 The dosage and length of treatment are based on your medical condition and response to treatment.
 Do not increase your dose or take this drug more often than directed.
 If you have any questions, ask your doctor or pharmacist.
 Do not crush or chew this medication.
 Swallow the capsules whole.
 If you have difficulty swallowing this medication whole, you may open the capsule and sprinkle the contents into a tablespoon of unheated applesauce.
 Swallow the applesauce mixture right away without chewing it.
 Do not prepare the mixture ahead of time for later use.
 Doing so may destroy the drug.
 If needed, antacids may be taken along with this medication.
 If you are also taking sucralfate, take esomeprazole at least 30 minutes before sucralfate.
 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time each day.
 Continue to take this medication for the prescribed length of treatment even if you are feeling better.
 If you are self-treating with the over-the-counter product, do not take it for more than 14 days unless directed by your doctor.
 Tell your doctor if your condition persists or worsens.
 If you are self-treating, tell your doctor if your heartburn persists after 14 days or if you need to use this medication more than once every 4 months.
 The risk of side effects goes up over time.
 Ask your doctor how long you should take this medication.
 If you think you may have a serious medical problem, get medical help right away.

 SIDE EFFECTS: See also Precautions section.
 Headache or abdominal pain may occur.
 If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.
 Tell your doctor right away if you have any serious side effects, including: symptoms of a low magnesium blood level (such as unusually fast/slow/irregular heartbeat, persistent muscle spasms, seizures), signs of lupus (such as rash on nose and cheeks, new or worsening joint pain).
 This medication may rarely cause a severe intestinal condition (Clostridium difficile-associated diarrhea) due to a type of bacteria.
-Do not use anti-diarrhea products or narcotic pain medications if you have any of the following symptoms because these products may make them worse.
+Do not use anti-diarrhea or opioid medications if you have any of the following symptoms because these products may make them worse.
 Tell your doctor right away if you develop: persistent diarrhea, abdominal or stomach pain/cramping, fever, blood/mucus in your stool.
 Rarely, proton pump inhibitors (such as esomeprazole) have caused vitamin B-12 deficiency.
 The risk is increased if they are taken every day for a long time (3 years or longer).
 Tell your doctor right away if you develop symptoms of vitamin B-12 deficiency (such as unusual weakness, sore tongue, or numbness/tingling of the hands/feet).
 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing, signs of kidney problems (such as change in the amount of urine).
 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.
 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.
 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 PRECAUTIONS: Before taking esomeprazole, tell your doctor or pharmacist if you are allergic to it; or to similar drugs (such as lansoprazole, omeprazole); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, lupus.
 Some symptoms may actually be signs of a more serious condition.
 Get medical help right away if you have: heartburn with lightheadedness/sweating/dizziness, chest/jaw/arm/shoulder pain (especially with shortness of breath, unusual sweating), unexplained weight loss.
 In addition, before you self-treat with this medication, get medical help right away if you have any of these signs of a serious condition: trouble/pain swallowing food, bloody vomit, vomit that looks like coffee grounds, bloody/black stools, heartburn for over 3 months, frequent chest pain, frequent wheezing (especially with heartburn), nausea/vomiting, stomach pain.
 Proton pump inhibitors (such as esomeprazole) may increase your risk for bone fractures, especially with longer use, higher doses, and in older adults.
 Talk with your doctor or pharmacist about ways to prevent bone loss/fracture, such as by taking calcium (such as calcium citrate) and vitamin D supplements.
 Children may be more sensitive to the side effects of this drug, especially fever, cough, and infections of the nose/throat/airways.
 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.
 It is unknown if this medication passes into breast milk.
 However, similar drugs pass into breast milk.
 The effects on a nursing infant are unknown.
 Consult your doctor before breast-feeding.